cosmos/sdk-tutorials/academy/3-ibc/7-ibc-tooling.md

 The information displayed includes:

-* The number of transaction on that chain (for the selected time period)
+* The number of transactions on that chain (for the selected time period)
 * The number of IBC transfers (for the selected time period)
 * The number of peers
 * The number of channels